soyokuyo/gdsynthesizer/README.md

 ```

-GDSYNTHESIZER is variable tone generator, so you can modify tone with  parameter edeitting.
+GDSYNTHESIZER is variable tone generator, so you can modify tone with parameter editing.
-But actualy, editing parameters is a little complicated.
+But actually, editing parameters is a little complicated.

 To check how your SMF sounds with SYNTHESIZER, I've made a working GUI example named "KuyoSynthe" using GD SYNTHESIZER.
 Find it from following GITHUB and try it out.
 https://github.com/soyokuyo/kuyosynthe

 By using KuyoSynthe, you can easily check how your SMF sounds, and you may find out which parameters to change to make it even better.
-If you look into KuyoSynthe, you may find out how to use FGSYNTHESOZSE.
+If you look into KuyoSynthe, you may find out how to use GDSYNTHESIZER.

-KuyoSynthe is also a complete example implementation for using GDSYNTHESIZSER.
+KuyoSynthe is also a complete example implementation for using GDSYNTHESIZER.

 Additionally, you may be able to find some explanations on my blog.
 https://junk-box.net/toy/